earnedkibbles58/ICCPS_2022_MoS/README.md

 ```
 The results will be printed in */ICCPS_2022_MoS-repeatabilityPackage/results/waterTank/testIndivSchOneTank/if5.5_of2.1_deltawl5_numSteps10_wlmax26/checkStrongMoSAssn.txt*

 The 'next state:' line of the file indicates the state pair being compared ([wl1 wl2]) and the 'Prob MoS Holds over sch:' gives the proportion of schedulers over which MoS holds for that state pair.
-To see what this file should contain after running the experiment, see the file contents before running checkStrongMoSAssn.py
+To see what this file should contain after running the experiment, see */ICCPS_2022_MoS-repeatabilityPackage/results/waterTank/testIndivSchOneTank/if5.5_of2.1_deltawl5_numSteps10_wlmax26/checkStrongMoSAssn_orig.txt*